19balazs86/PlayingWithDapper/README.md

 # Playing with Dapper

+- This repository contains 2 projects for working with Dapper on PostgreSQL and SQL Server

+## Projects in the solution

+#### `DapperWebApi`

-- This repository contains a basic Web API for a simplified hotel booking system
+- Simple Web API for a simplified hotel booking system with a minimal business scope
-- Despite its minimal scope, it demonstrates features of Dapper, making it useful for learning and experimentation
-- The Unit of Work design pattern is implemented to handle transactions across multiple repositories
+- Unit of Work design pattern is implemented to handle transactions across multiple repositories
 - PostgreSQL and DbUp are used for managing database migrations

+#### `OutboxProcessorWorker`

+- The concept originates from Milan: Outbox message processor designed for high-performance, handling of billions of messages daily
+- I adapted the Postgres database solution for use on SQL server
+- For the update, with the MERGE INTO statement, I encountered the issue of SQL Server's 2100 parameter limit
+- While solving that issue, I realized I could improve update performance by using a User-Defined Table Type and Stored Procedure
+- Eventually, I implemented the solution for both PostgreSQL and SQL Server using Dapper

 ## Resources